darktable-org/dtdocs/content/module-reference/processing-modules/color-equalizer.md

 As with sliders, you can also right-click on a node/slider to perform fine adjustments (see [module controls/sliders](../../darkroom/processing-modules/module-controls.md#sliders) for more details).

-Use the color picker to choose a pixel or area on the image and show the hue of that pixel/area on the adjustment curve.
+Use the [picker](../../darkroom/processing-modules/module-controls.md#pickers) to choose a pixel or area on the image and show the hue of that pixel/area on the adjustment curve.

 node placement
 : Adjust the position of all of the nodes simultaneously (move them left/right).